About

 The Club takes the long view.
 Reptile breeding has, over the last forty years, produced extraordinary animals.
 Their lineage, the conventions by which they are described, and the editorial record of who keeps them are all worth preserving in a form that outlasts platforms and proprietors.
 The Club exists to do that preservation.

-What the Club publishes
+What the Club maintains

 The Standards.
 Authoritative documents on the language and practice of pedigree, identification, and registration.
 Each Standard is published by the Club and remains in effect until superseded by a later issue.
 The first, Pedigree Terms and Lineage Documentation, was adopted in May 2026; several others are in preparation.
 The full library is at reptileclub.com/standards.